msfjarvis/msfjarvis.dev/content/posts/dagger-the-easy-way--part-2.md

 Welcome back!
 In this post I'm taking a bit of detour from my planned schedule to write about **scoping**.
 We'll _definitely_ cover constructor injection in the next part :)

 Dagger 2 provides `@Scope` as a mechanism to handle scoping.
 Scoping allows you to keep an object instance for the duration of your scope.
-This means that no matter how many times inject is called or the object is requested from Dagger, it returns the same instance.
+This means that no matter how many times the object is requested from Dagger, it returns the same instance.

 ## Default scopes